In AP survey, ADs raise worries about women’s college sports | WTOP

 Because of TV deals, football and men’s basketball are the biggest sources of cash for most schools’ sports programs; only 25 schools’ athletic departments pulled in more money than they spent in 2018-19, according to the NCAA, and all were in the Power 5 conferences: SEC, Atlantic Coast Conference, Big Ten, Big 12, Pac-12.

-“What little revenue 95% of institutions realize through revenue sports goes toward supporting other sports,” was another AD comment.
+“What little revenue 95% of institutions realize through revenue sports goes toward supporting other sports,” one AD wrote as part of the AP survey.
 “Paying those 5% of students will devastate the other teams that rely on that revenue to survive.”

 So a fundamental restructuring of the revenue model could ultimately shift money out of women’s sports.